Enumeration of plane unicuspidal curves of any genus via tropical geometry: Correspondence between unicuspidal algebraic curves and unicuspidal tropical curves

-Suppose that $(\Gamma,\bp,h)$ contains a tropical cuspidal fragment $(\Gamma_c,h_c)$ which is a neighborhood of a flat trivalent vertex $V$.
+Suppose that $(\Gamma,\bp,h)$ contains a cuspidal fragment $(\Gamma_c,h_c)$ of type B, that is, a small neighborhood of a flat trivalent vertex $V$.
 Denote the weights of the incident edges by $m,m_1,m_2$, where $m=m_1+m_2$ (see Figure \ref{ftrap1}(a)).
 It follows from Lemma \ref{lmod} that the edge of weight $m$ and at least one of the other edges are bounded (see Figure \ref{ftrap1}(a)).
-We will consider the lower fragment shown in Figure \ref{ftrap1}(a), since, in the upper one, $m_1=1$, and one can append a trivalent vertex of Mikhalkin multiplicity $1$ without affecting the multiplicity of the whole fragment.
-The $h$-image of this fragment is dual in the subdivision of $P(\Delta)$ to the union of three polygons: triangles $T_1$, $T_2$ dual to the trivalent vertices $h(V_1),h(V_2)$ and a trapeze $T$ dual to $h(V_3)$ (see Figure \ref{ftrap1}(b)).
+It will be convenient to extend the cuspidal fragment up to one shown in Figure \ref{ftrap1}(a).
+We shall compute the multiplicity of the extended fragment and then divide the answer by the product of the factors contributed by the extra trivalent vertices, the result will be the multiplicity of the original cuspidal fragment.
+Furthermore, we will consider only the lower fragment shown in Figure \ref{ftrap1}(a), since, in the upper fragment, $m_1=1$, and one can append a trivalent vertex of Mikhalkin's multiplicity $1$ without affecting the multiplicity of the whole extended fragment.
+The $h$-image of this fragment is dual in the subdivision of $\Delta$ to the union of three polygons: triangles $T_1$, $T_2$ dual to the trivalent vertices $h(V_1),h(V_2)$ and a trapeze $T$ dual to $h(V_3)$ (see Figure \ref{ftrap1}(b)).
 Let $e_1=T_1\cap T$ and $e_2=T_2\cap T$ be the parallel bases of $T$.
 The corresponding limit curves $C_i\subset\Tor(T_i)$, $i=1,2$, are rational, nodal, peripherally unibranch and smooth, while the limit curve $C\subset\Tor(T)$ splits into two irreducible components, $m_1C'$, where $C'\simeq\PP^1$ intersects only the toric divisors $\Tor(e_1),\Tor(e_2)$, and $C''$ rational, nodal, peripherally unibranch and smooth, disjoint from $\Tor(e_1)$ and intersecting $\Tor(e_2)$ at the same point $z$ as $C'$.
-Note that, in the parameterized tropical limit, the component $m_1C'$ is an image of an $m_1$-multiple cover $\bn:\PP^1\to C'$ ramified at the intersection points with $\Tor(e_1),\Tor(e_2)$.
+Note that, in the simplified PTL, it is $m_1$-multiply covered by a component $\widehat C'\simeq\PP^1$ of the parameterizing curve $(\widehat C^{(0})'$ (see Section \ref{sec-ptl}, and it, in fact, corresponds to a bivalent vertex on the edge of weight $m_1$ (see Figure \ref{ftrap1}(a)), but we do not mark it in order to simplify pictures, no confusion will arise.

-Notice that the lengths of the horizontal edges in the fragment depicted in Figure \ref{ftrap1}(a) do not affect the multiplicity we are looking for (specific rational values cannot jump in a continuous deformation of these lengths).
+Notice that the lengths of the horizontal edges in the fragment depicted in Figure \ref{ftrap1}(a) do not affect the multiplicity we are looking for (specific rational values of the multiplicities cannot jump in a continuous deformation of these lengths).
 Hence, we can restrict our attention to the cases $m_1=m_2$ and $m_1<m_2$.